 - 1/8 teaspoon ground black pepper

-- Heat large nonstick skillet over medium heat.
-Spray skillet with nonstick spray.
+- Heat oil in large nonstick skillet over medium heat.
 Transfer meatballs to skillet; cook 6 to 8 minutes or until browned on all sides and warmed through, turning occasionally.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.

 Amount Per Serving: Calories: 540Total Fat: 21gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 93mgSodium: 326mgCarbohydrates: 65gFiber: 20gSugar: 2gProtein: 25g